 Progress updates on implementing relevant recommendations made by the IOPC and/or HMICFRS in relation to complaints handling, or where recommendations were not accepted an explanation as to why

 There is a requirement for Chief officers and local policing bodies to publish recommendations made to them and their response on their websites in a way that is clear and easy for members of the public to find.
-There is currently one IOPC learning recommendation for Surrey Police in 2022.
+There is currently one IOPC learning recommendation for Surrey Police.
 You can read our response here.

 His Majesty’s Inspectorate of Constabulary and Fire Rescue and Fire Services (HMICFRS) routinely monitors progress against recommendations that they make to police forces in their inspection reports.
 The graphic below shows progress police forces have made against recommendations made to them in the 2018/19 Integrated PEEL Assessments and PEEL Assessments 2021/22.
 Recommendations that have been restated in more recent inspection reports are shown as superseded.
 HMICFRS will be adding more data to the table in future updates.

 A super-complaint is a complaint made by a designated body that “a feature, or combination of features, of policing in England and Wales by one or more than one police force is, or appears to be, significantly harming the interests of the public.”
 (Section 29A, Police Reform Act 2002).

 Summary of any mechanisms put in place to identify and act on themes or trends in complaints